MichaelEscamilla/GetMSIInformation/README.md

 ![Right-Click Context Menu](/Images/Application_ContextMenu_OnFile.png)

 ### Install the Context Menu Option
-Install the Context Menu Option from the menu bar
+Install the Context Menu Option from the menu bar<br>
 ![Install Context Menu](/Images/Application_ContextMenu_Install.png)

 ### Uninstall the Context Menu Option
-Uninstall the Context Menu Option from the menu bar
+Uninstall the Context Menu Option from the menu bar<br>
 ![Uninstall Context Menu](/Images/Application_ContextMenu_Uninstall.png)

 ## Do Not Run as Admin
 The Drag and Drop events will not work when ran as administrator.
-Run the script without elevated Priveledges.
+Run the script without elevated Priveledges.<br>
  ![Invoke MSI Application](/Images/Application_Example_RunAsAdmin.png)